-- sustainable development programs, providing sufficient investment resources to enable displaced persons to share in project benefits. - Special assistance programs for vulnerable groups (if any) including the persons without any immovable property, will be provided. - Provide and prepare the plans for grievance redress and LARAP implementation monitoring in line with the WB policy guidelines. - Land acquisition and resettlement activities will be monitored and reported on a regular basis to ensure timely and effective implementation of LARAPs. - Preparation and implementation of the Land Acquisition and Resettlement Action Plan will be done in a transparent manner with the participation of affected persons and relevant institutions. - All relevant stakeholders will be informed and updated as deemed necessary on the sub projects' land requirements, their LARAP implementation process, entitlements, grievance redress mechanisms etc. - Any such infrastructure facilities as roads, water pipes, and communication networks disrupted by the construction of sub-projects will be replaced. - All needed steps will be taken to ensure compensation, registration and transfer issues are resolved with owners without seeking court intervention, unless unavoidable. - Affected people will be compensated in full before construction begins and all activities and procedures will be formally documented. - Expropriation Law No 2942 shall be taken into consideration in the determination of compensation amount to be paid to the affected people.
+- Special assistance programs for vulnerable groups (if any) including the persons without any immovable property, will be provided. - Provide and prepare the plans for grievance redress and LARAP implementation monitoring in line with the WB policy guidelines. - Land acquisition and resettlement activities will be monitored and reported on a regular basis to ensure timely and effective implementation of LARAPs. - Preparation and implementation of the Land Acquisition and Resettlement Action Plan will be done in a transparent manner with the participation of affected persons and relevant institutions. - All relevant stakeholders will be informed and updated as deemed necessary on the sub projects' land requirements, their LARAP implementation process, entitlements, grievance redress mechanisms etc. - Any such infrastructure facilities as roads, water pipelines, and communication networks etc. disrupted by the construction of sub-projects will be replaced. - All needed steps will be taken to ensure compensation, registration and transfer issues are resolved with owners without seeking court intervention, unless unavoidable. - Affected people will be compensated in full before construction begins and all activities and procedures will be formally documented. - Expropriation Law No 2942 shall be taken into consideration in the determination of compensation amount to be paid to the affected people.